Chapter 11: Fortune Upon a Dam

 Plus, there was now a waterfall.

-"That was...strangely convenient," Nazuchi blinked.
+"That was...strangely convenient," Nebule blinked.
 "But at least there's some water here, right?"

 "YEAH!"
 Chalk cheered, jumping into the large river and being carried away by the current.

 "Wait, Chalk!
 No!"
-Nazuchi cried.
+Nebule cried.
 Unfortunately, he was too late, so he was forced to jump into the river in order to follow him.

 He was able to grab a hold of a log that coming his way and used it to paddle his way to the right side.
 There happened to be something up at the distance.
 To his right, there was a giant sand castle.

-"Hey, Nazu!
+"Hey, Nebu!
 Look at that giant sand castle!"
 Chalk called out, pointing at the sand castle to their right.
-While Nazuchi looked up at it, Chalk managed to swim back to Nazuchi and grab the log.
+While Nebule looked up at it, Chalk managed to swim back to Nebule and grab the log.
 There was a large rock in the way that stopped the log and allowed them to get out of the river.

 But the sand castle was more interesting than the sun setting.
 There were actually a couple of guards patrolling near the castle.
-Nazuchi suspected that Sandstorm was in there, but then he remembered he was actually in some ruins.
+Nebule suspected that Sandstorm was in there, but then he remembered he was in Sandy Ruins.
 He took out the Magical Map and inspected the ruins.
-What also shocked him was a lime-green dot that now appeared on the map.
+What also shocked him was a lime dot that now appeared on the map.
 It was apparently standing right on the ruins.

 His thoughts stopped when Chalk told him about some dark weirdo wearing purple armor over by the castle.